 The Samsung Galaxy range is one of the best kinds of smartphone around.
-With handsets like the Samsung Galaxy S7, your phone will barely leave your hand - so you’ll want a plan with a nice hefty allowance.
+With handsets like the Samsung Galaxy S7 and the Samsung Galaxy Note 9, your phone will barely leave your hand - so you’ll want a plan with a nice hefty allowance.
 Unlimited mobile data may be your friend.

 How to choose a Samsung Galaxy deal with unlimited data

 Finding an unlimited data Samsung Galaxy plan is easy: just use the comparison tool on this page.

 Take a look at the deals above, or follow these steps to find the perfect one for you…

 - Select the Samsung phones you like - you can even choose the amount of storage and the colour you want.